albertattard/spring-boot-camp/docs/05-amqp/05-register.md

    }
    ```

-1. Test for registration for an event that does not exist
+1. Test registration for an event that does not exist

    {% include custom/note.html details="The service needs two tests to cover events that do not exist and expired events.
 In the latter, the repository will return an optional with the expired entity, while in the former case the repository will return an empty optional." %}